TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 =======================

 `Meet the TYPO3 Community <Meet the TYPO3 Community>`_.
-You can chat with us `on slack <https://typo3.org/community/meet/chat-slack>`_, go to meetings in your `local user group <https://typo3.org/community/meet/user-groups>`_ and meet us at `events <https://typo3.org/community/events>`_.
+You can chat with us `on Slack <https://typo3.org/community/meet/chat-slack>`_, go to meetings in your `local user group <https://typo3.org/community/meet/user-groups>`_ or meet us at `events <https://typo3.org/community/events>`_.

-At https://talk.typo3.org/ you can discuss TYPO3 related questions in a forum.
+You can discuss TYPO3 related questions in the https://talk.typo3.org/ forum.

-If you think you found a bug in the TYPO3 Core code, have a look at our `issue tracker on forge <https://forge.typo3.org/projects/typo3cms-core/issues>`_.
-The issue you ran into might have already been reported.
+If you think you have found a bug in the TYPO3 Core code, have a look at our `issue tracker on forge <https://forge.typo3.org/projects/typo3cms-core/issues>`_ where you can check if the bug has already been reported or not.